ESCRS - Complex Cataract Masterclass

 ESCRS Masterclass - Complex Cataract

-The Complex Cataract Masterclass aims to increase confidence for cataract surgeons to tackle more complex cases and also to have plans in place to deal with complications when these occur
+The Complex Cataract Masterclass aims to increase cataract surgeons' confidence in tackling more complex cases and having plans in place to deal with complications when they occur.

 Most surgeons, as they learn to perform cataract surgery, will build their confidence on routine cases.
-However, there are a number of situations which make this surgery more complex and as with all surgery unexpected complications can occur.
+However, there are many situations which make this surgery more complex, and as with all surgery unexpected complications can occur.

 • Assignment to a mentor to support questions and provide advice throughout the programme.